 “Hi.”
-His voice was deep and soft on the phone and Hope couldn’t help remembering that kiss from Thursday evening.
+His voice was deep and soft on the phone, reminding Hope of that kiss from Thursday evening.
 She hadn’t seen him or spoken to him since then.
 She was feeling the need to be cautious because of the intensity of her reaction, and she wondered if he felt the same way.

 “How’re you doing?” he asked.